by Cindy Chase

 3. Safety Skills was also an informative chapter.
 For example…How to use a fire extinguisher.
 A small house fire can be avoided if everyone knows where the fire extinguisher is located in your home, and how to use it.
 And remember to include your babysitter.

-Reading this manual reinforced my belief in how we best serve our clients.
+Reviewing the information on this website reinforced my belief in how we best serve our clients.
 Our goal is to help you make wise decisions that protect you before you need it.
 When you look at the synonyms of insurance…protection, defense, safeguard, security, hedge, precaution, provision, surety, community, guarantee, warranty, backstop; it’s easy to see that’s our mission.

 Are you prepared?
 If you’re not sure or have a question, please call 303-777-2991 or e-mail us today.
 We’re committed to helping you Be Prepared!